 Depending on the terms of the auto contract you may very well be liable.
 It also depends on whether your cousin gives the car back to the creditor or decides to keep it and pay the loan.Read the contract carefully and it will address the default of the loan and what happens.
 Talk with a bankruptcy...Read more »

 Yes, that is one of the main benefits of a bankruptcy filing.
 What is called the "automatic stay" goes into effect when your case is filed and it acts as an injunction against any contact with you by a creditor in most cases.
-Talk with a lawyer and see if bankruptcy would be a good option for you....Read more »
+Talk with a lawyer and see if bankruptcy would be a good option...Read more »

 Generally, the inheritance will be property of the bankruptcy estate.
 If you have a lawyer you need to talk with them about what your local court does in these cases.
 It probably depends on how much you are talking about.
 If you do not have an attorney I would suggest you call the trustee and ask...Read more »